iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Fundamental Proximal Gradient Inequality.md

 ---
 ### **The envelope approach**

+**Organizations:**

 The inequality can be derived from a slightly weaker set of assumptions.
 The difference here is the absence of subgradient inequality which is not used for the proof.
 The following is the same proof adapted from [Proximal Gradient Convergence Rate](AMATH%20516%20Numerical%20Optimizations/Classics%20Algorithms/Proximal%20Gradient%20Convergence%20Rate.md).

 **Notations:**